 Aim

-This module will introduce you to data analytics, overview challenges and solutions in this area, present approaches to predictive and descriptive data mining and explain unsupervised learning techniques suitable for new information discovery.
+This module will introduce students to data analytics, overview challenges and solutions in this area, present approaches to predictive and descriptive data mining and explain unsupervised learning techniques suitable for new information discovery.
 Visualisation tools and performance metrics are also considered within the module.
-You may benefit from knowledge of basic concepts of statistics for performance assessment and evaluation.
+You will benefit from knowledge of basic concepts of statistics for performance assessment and evaluation.

 Syllabus